aadilmallick/my-notes-docusaurus/docs/css-recipes/00-basic-CSS.md

 }
 ```

-2. Create a container query to style the container
+2. Create a container query to style the container based on a breakpoint.

 ```css
 @container containerName (max-width: 800px) {
   /* something... */
 }
 ```

+> [!TIP]
+> Container queries are really useful whenever you have a resizable element that you want to style differently when its size changes.

 ### Layers